Straw Man Fallacy – Definition, Meaning & Examples

 Straw-man-fallacy-01

-Straw man autumnacy in a nutshell
+Straw man fallacy in a nutshell

-Definition: The Straw Man autumnacy
+Definition: The Straw Man Fallacy

 Essentially, a person uses a non-existent argument to argue against their opponent’s original position.
-In reality, they have created an easy-to-refute argument for themselves tbonnet their opponent does not necessarily agree with and distracts the actual pattern of argument.
+In reality, they have created an easy-to-refute argument for themselves that their opponent does not necessarily agree with and distracts the actual pattern of argument.

 Example: Two colleagues are discussing workplace policies